What Does a Midwife Do, and Do I Need One?

 Midwife responsibilities

+What are midwife duties, you may ask?
 The responsibilities of a midwife go far beyond labor and delivery.
 Do they deliver babies?
-Yes - but they do so much more.
+Yes - but the role of a midwife do so much more.

 Their duties cover all areas of maternal and infant health care.
-To get an idea of midwife responsibilities, here is a round-up of just some of their duties when they work with mamas:
+To get an idea of midwife responsibilities, here is a round-up of just some of their duties and responsibilities of midwives when they work with mamas:

 Some of the responsibilities of a midwife include: